trackmania-rl/tmrl/README.md

     steer = min(max(steer, -1.0), 1.0)
     return np.array([1.0, 0.0, steer])

-# Let us retrieve the TMRL Gym environment.
+# Let us retrieve the TMRL Gymnasium environment.
 # The environment you get from get_environment() depends on the content of config.json
 env = get_environment()